discretize/discretize-guides/fractals/uncategorized/index.md

 <GridItem sm="5">
 ## Raving Asura <Item id="8887" disableText/><Item id="24672" disableText/>

-If no one did a portal to above, stack <Effect name="Stealth"/> before the Harpies and jump to the top.
+Stack <Effect name="Stealth"/> before the Harpies and jump to the top.
 As soon as someone reaches the top level, you can safely use `/gg` and resurrect at the checkpoint there.
+Watch your objectives list on the top right of the screen.
+As soon as you see a change in the objective you have triggered the checkpoint and may use `/gg`.

 Use reflects against the *Lightning Bolts* from the Raving Asura (or let others soak them) and kill the four golems to finish the fractal.
 You can save some AoE spells for when all four golems reactivate at the same time.
 </GridItem>